nerdocs/pydifact/README.md

-## pydifact - A Python EDIFACT library
+## pydifact

+A PHP library to parse and serialize UN/EDIFACT messages.

 #### Preamble